netxms/netxms-doc/admin/quickstart.rst

 Add CPU usage metric form agent parameters:

-  1. Check that as origin is selected NetXMS Agent.
+  1. Check that as origin is selected |product_name| Agent.
   2. Click on :guilabel:`Select` button
   3. Type in the input box "CPU"